openshift-homeroom/lab-workshop-content/workshop/content/exercises/03-building-image.md

 oc new-build --name lab-sample-workshop --binary
 ```

+The name used for the build needs to be the same as the image stream above.

-Now trigger a build, using the files from then current directory.
+Now trigger a build, using the files from the current directory.

 ```execute
 oc start-build lab-sample-workshop --from-dir . --follow